English post-Reformation oaths: The Irish Oath of 1774 to Catholic Emancipation, 1829

 The Second Relief Act, therefore, passed (1791) without changing the previous oath, or the name of Catholics.
 Though the Emancipation Bill was eventually carried without any tests, this was not foreseen at first.
-The Catholic Committee continued its endeavours for disarming Protestant prejudices, but their proposals (like the Veto) often savoured of Gallicanism.
+The Catholic Committee continued its endeavours, but their proposals (like the Veto) often savoured of Gallicanism.
 So too did the oath annexed to the bill proposed in 1813, which from its length was styled the "Theological Oath".
 Eventually, owing to the growing influence exercised by Daniel O'Connell and the Irish, Catholic Emancipation was granted without any tests at all in 1829.

 Repeal of the Statutory Oaths against Catholicism (1867-1910)

-The Relief Bills, hitherto mentioned, were generally measures of relief only, leaving the old statutes, oaths, and tests still on the Statute Book, and some of the chief officers of State had still to take them.
+The Relief Bills were generally measures of relief only, leaving the old statutes, oaths, and tests still on the Statute Book, and some of the chief officers of State had still to take them.
 The actual repeal of the disused tests and oaths of William III took place later.

-In 1867, during the reign of Queen Victoria, the Declaration was repealed (30, 31 Vict., c.
+In 1867, during the reign of Queen Victoria, the Declaration was repealed by the Office and Oath Act 1867 (30 & 31 Vict. c.
 75).
 After this, the only person bound to pronounce the oath was the king himself at the commencement of his reign.
-In 1871 the Promissory Oaths Bill removed all the old Oaths of Allegiance (34, 35 Vict., c.
-48).
-In 1891 the first attempt was made by Lord Herries in the House of Lords to get rid of the king's Declaration, but the amendments offered by Government were so insignificant that the Catholics themselves voted against their being proposed at all.
+The Promissory Oaths Act 1871 (34 & 35 Vict. c.
+48) removed all the old Oaths of Allegiance.
+In 1891 the first attempt was made by Lord Herries in the House of Lords to get rid of the king's Declaration, but the amendments offered by the government were so insignificant that the Catholics themselves voted against their being proposed at all.

 In 1901 strong resolutions were passed against its retention by the House of Commons of Canada, as also by its hierarchy, and these were emphasized by similar petitions from the hierarchies of Australia, and the Catholics of the English colonies.
-In 1904, 1905, and 1908 bills or motions to the same effect were introduced by Lord Braye, Lord Grey, Lord Llandaff, the Duke of Norfolk, and Mr. Redmond, but without the desired effect.
+In 1904, 1905, and 1908 bills or motions to the same effect were introduced by Lord Braye, Lord Grey, Lord Llandaff, the Duke of Norfolk, and John Redmond, but without the desired effect.
 After the death of King Edward VII, however, King George V is believed to have urged the Government to bring in a repealing Act.
 This was done and public opinion, after some wavering, finally declared itself strongly on the side of the Bill, which was carried through both Houses by large majorities, and received Royal Assent on 3 August 1910, thus removing the last anti-Catholic oath or declaration from the English Constitution.